hadronized/strongly-typed-thoughts.net/media/blog/aoc-18.md

     let i = index(col, row);

-    if (power == largest.1 && i < largest.0) || power > largest.1 {
+    // if its power is any larger, store it along with its index if (power == largest.1 && i < largest.0) || power > largest.1 {
       largest = (i, power);
     }